Getting to Know the Quality Indicators

 - access examples of how actual states and districts are using the indicators

-- reflect on the status of accessibility in your own district
+- reflect on the status of accessibility in your own state or district

 - self-assess your status on a rubric